Clean bulking is something that I advocate for all skinny guys.

 In fact, insulin is one of the most anabolic hormones, but of course this is a simplistic statement if we don’t take into account other variables such as glycemic load and the insulin index.

-If you want to learn more about how to manipulate insulin to gain muscle while minimizing fat gain, do consider joining my free inner circle, where I share more exclusive content with my members.
+If you want to learn more about how to manipulate insulin to gain muscle while minimizing fat gain, do consider joining my free inner circle, where I share more advanced content with my members.

 Anyways, it is better to consume lower GI carbs or complex carbs, which will maintain a steady flow of carbs for your body, rather than a massive rush followed by a ‘crash’ which is often the case with high GI meals.

 As for fats, they are important as well!
 They are required for hormone synthesis and form an important part of cell membranes and the central nervous system.

 There’s a lot more to macronutrients, to find out more, check out the ectomorph diet article.

 Remember to take in sufficient quantities of water as well!
 There have so many benefits: hydrate, better performance, health, flush out metabolic waste, fat metabolism, etc.